drahmel/todocopy/README.md

 Todo Copy is a single-file Python app for batch execution of commands.
 For example, TC can dump a SQL database, zip that file and other files in a specified source path, and then send everything to an FTP site.
 Batch files are XML-based.

-Current version: 1.3.48 (use Subversion on the Source tab for the lastest version)

 Execute at the command line with this syntax to see execution examples:

 > python todocopy.py examples